Table of Contents

 - The goal is to determine the most effective bidding method (such as target CPA, automated bidding, and manual CPC) in order to maximize ad spend and increase return on investment.

-- Implementation: To put the various bidding strategies into practice, compare the campaign results overall, as well as the cost per click and cost per convert.
+- Implementation: To put the various bidding strategies into practice, compare the campaign results overall, as well as the cost per click and cost per conversion.

 4. Audience Testing